timruhkopf/Codewars/Minesweeper/README.md

   recursive communication behaviour (and when not to communicate) can be modeled far more verbose and explicitly.
 For a first draft check out the 'Refactor_Minesweeper_Statepattern' git branch.
 * Implement random tests: make the board samplable

+* StrategySupersets: do higher order comparisions or comparisons without the 'single' simplifaction help? or are they a mere computational burden?

 ### Issues: